GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/api-callbacks.md

 }
 ```

-## Hot linking media
+## Hotlinking media

-Customize the Story editor for users to be able hotlink media with links rather than uploading files.
+Add support for inserting media by URL in addition to or instead of uploading files.

 ### `getHotlinkInfo`